 John Tomasi's work on The Moral Case for Economic Liberty sheds light on this question.
-The first issue to address is the popular association of capitalism with infuriating amounts of wealth, i.e. the idea that a capitalist is by definition a tone-deaf person who struts about dripping with diamonds, ignoring the poor, and saying annoying things like 'let them eat cake'.
-But in the sense defined by Friedman, the capitalist is any person engaged in any form of private enterprise: working hard on their own account to produce or earn the reward that they have chosen to pursue.
+The first issue to address is the popular association of capitalism with infuriating amounts of wealth, i.e. the idea that a capitalist is by definition a tone-deaf person who struts about dripping with diamonds, ignoring the poor, and saying obtuse things like 'let them eat cake'.
+But in the sense defined by Friedman, the capitalist is not necessarily a person who is wealthier than other people, sitting on top of a pile of money.
+A capitalist is any person engaged in any form of private enterprise: working hard on their own account to produce or earn the reward that they have chosen to pursue.

 The idea of personal choice is therefore central to notions of freedom.
 And personal choice matters even if it produces a lesser amount of wealth than that produced by someone else's personal choices.